ragnar152743/ragnar-OS/README.md

 python main.py --demo
 ```

-The command prints the boot report, describes the OS, renders the home widgets, lists the available
+The command prints the boot splash and diagnostic report, describes the OS, renders the neon desktop,
+shows the Start menu, displays the home widgets, lists the available applications, and sequentially
-applications, and sequentially launches each app so you can inspect the generated output.
+launches each app so you can inspect the generated output.

 ### Windows launcher